Madhya Pradesh saw nearly three times more deaths than normal after second wave of Covid-19 struck

 However, from March 2021, Madhya Pradesh began to see a large spike in total deaths.
 The divergence between deaths reported this year and in normal years grew further in April 2021, but it is in May 2021 that the gap truly expanded to worrying levels.

 In May 2018 and 2019, Madhya Pradesh saw a little over 31,000 deaths over the month on average.
 This grew slightly to 34,000 in May 2020.
-However, in May 2021, Madhya Pradesh saw over 1.5 lakh reported deaths, or nearly five times the usual number of reported deaths.
-In all, Madhya Pradesh saw twice as many deaths between January 1 to May 31 this year compared to the 2018-’19 average.
+However in May 2021, Madhya Pradesh saw over 1.6 lakh reported deaths, or nearly five times the usual number of reported deaths.
+In all, Madhya Pradesh saw more than twice as many deaths between January 1 to May 31 this year compared to the 2018-’19 average.

 The CRS finds 3.3 lakh reported deaths in all.
 This means that there were 1.7 lakh excess deaths in 2021 over the usual (average of 2018 and 2019).
 How many of these were uncounted Covid deaths?
 It’s difficult to say yet.
 Calls, messages and requests for statements to health commissioner Akash Tripathi, additional chief secretary health Mohammed Suleman and medical education minister Vishwas Sarang all went unanswered.